AliSoftware/alisoftware.github.io/_posts/2015-10-11-thinking-in-swift-4.md

 <center>![magic](/assets/magic.gif)</center>

-Ok, that being said, I find this harder to read and personally prefer using an explicit closure here, to make the code more clear and less ambiguous.
+Ok, that being said:

+* I find this harder to read and personally prefer using an explicit closure here, to make the code more clear and less ambiguous.
 But that's just a matter of personal preference, and that's always good to know that's possible!
+* As pointed out in the comments, this actually compile but doesn't seem to work as expected — I'm guessing the Swift compiler maps `UIImage.init` to `{ UIImage(contentsOfFile:$0) }` instead of using the expected `{ UIImage(named:$0) }`.
+One more reason to prefer explicit closures there.

 ## Our final Swift code